hellking4u/ace-jump-sublime/README.md

 ### PackageControl

-You can install AceJump from [PackageControl](http://wbond.net/sublime_packages/package_control) by following the steps below:
+You can install Kangaroo from [PackageControl](http://wbond.net/sublime_packages/package_control) by following the steps below:

 - Open up the command palette and select ```Package Control: Install Package```
-- Wait for the packages index to load and select ```AceJump```
+- Wait for the packages index to load and select ```Kangaroo```

 ### Manual installation

-You can install AceJump manually using git by running the following command within sublime packages directory (Preferences > Browse Packages):
+You can install Kangaroo manually using git by running the following command within sublime packages directory (Preferences > Browse Packages):

 ```
-$ git clone git@github.com:ice9js/ace-jump-sublime.git AceJump/
+$ git clone git@github.com:ice9js/ace-jump-sublime.git Kangaroo/
 ```

-Or you can just copy the contents of this repository into ```Packages/AceJump```.
+Or you can just copy the contents of this repository into ```Packages/Kangaroo```.

 ## Usage